resistics/resistics/docs/source/formats/timeseries/LemiB423-timeseries.rst

 To generate headers for a measurement, the following information needs to be provided:

 - The path to the folder with the Lemi B423E data files.
 - The sampling frequency in Hz of the data.
-In the above example, 500Hz.
+In the above example, 500 Hz.
 - dx: the |Ex| dipole length
 - dy: the |Ey| dipole length
 - ex: The channel which is |Ex|.
 This is one of |E1|, |E2|, |E3| or |E4|